 How Much Does Ad Fraud Cost the Economy?

 The economic impact of ad fraud is incredibly high.
 Estimates for the cost of ad fraud to the economy vary from one source to the next, but even the lower estimates rank the losses from ad fraud in the billions of dollars.
-Here are a few examples from different sources:

 These three estimates were all for the year 2022, and ad fraud is projected to grow over time as more money is invested into digital advertising.
 This fact alone should demonstrate why identifying ad fraud and fighting it effectively is a necessity for modern marketing.